 part of the saucy Christie "Confessions of a Chorus Girl" series.

 "STRICTLY MODERN" (1922) Snub Pollard jazzes up a creaky old

 hotel with half-baked inventions, Marie Mosquini joining the fray.

-"GRIEF IN BAGDAD" (1925) A lavish sendup of the celebrated Fairbanks
+"GRIEF IN BAGDAD" (1925) A lavish sendup of the Fairbanks

-"Thief of Bagdad", with a few differences in casting.
+"Thief of Bagdad", with one slight difference in casting.
 Who wouldn't go ape?

 A 1905 NICKELODEON